 If you already have a tankless water heater, we can also perform necessary repairs and maintenance.
-Contact us today for an estimate in Wyoming, Lansing, Grand Rapids and nearby.
+Contact us today for an estimate in Allendale, Jenison, Grand Rapids and nearby.

 Tankless water heaters are still unusual in the U.S., where tank-type water heaters have been used for many years.
 But in Europe, where energy costs are much higher, tankless water heating technology has a long and successful track record.

 A tankless water heater only heats water when it's needed, which means lower water heating costs and no more having to worry about running out of hot water.
 We see more and more customers installing tankless hot water heaters as a replacement for gas tank-type water heaters.

 Hot water on demand.
 A tankless water heater only starts to use energy when a person or appliance opens a hot water tap.

 Most tankless water heaters burn either natural gas or propane fuel.
 But no fuel is burned until someone turns on a hot water tap, a dishwasher or a washing machine.
 Water flow automatically ignites the water heater’s burner, and your water is heated as it follows a serpentine path through the heating element.
 Within just a few seconds, you have hot water.

 Tankless water heaters are also known as “on-demand water heaters” for obvious reasons.
 Unlike a tank-type water heater that must consume energy intermittently to maintain a minimum hot water temperature in the storage tank, a tankless water heater only burns fuel when you need hot water.